garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed.md

 The data cleaning will focus on identifying and removing duplicate entries.
 Duplicate entries will have an impact in the revenue stream towards the artists.

 The visualizations in this notebook will be done using Plotly which offers out-of-the-box chart interaction.
-The cleaned dataset will be also fed into Tableau for further visual representation of the data.

-To use Plotly in JupyterLab, install the jupyterlab and ipywidgets packages using pip:

-$ pip install "jupyterlab>=3" "ipywidgets>=7.6"

-or conda:

-conda install "jupyterlab>=3" "ipywidgets>=7.6"

-For Plotly in Jupyter Notebook, install the notebook and ipywidgets packages using pip:

-$ pip install "notebook>=5.3" "ipywidgets>=7.5"

-or conda:

-$ conda install "notebook>=5.3" "ipywidgets>=7.5"

 ## Data wrangling